Overview of the IR Integrated Residency

 IR Integrated residents are expected to participate in all facets of patient care, including initial consultations, detailed patient evaluations, treatment planning, procedures, post-procedure care, and outpatient clinic follow-up.

-Through an organized schedule, IR Integrated residents will rotate through 4 weekly ‘core’ rotations in which they are assigned to procedural suites in the West (2 weeks) or East (1 week) Campus , and a fourth ‘External’ rotation that includes seeing patients at a hospital-affiliated outpatient vein center (Mass Vein Care), staffing IR clinic, performing cross-sectional procedures on the CT-guided Ablation service, and rotating through an outpatient Advanced Vascular Care (AVCare) outpatient dialysis access management center.
+Through an organized schedule, IR Integrated residents will rotate through 4 weekly ‘core’ rotations in which they are assigned to procedural suites in the West (2 weeks) or East (1 week) Campus , and a fourth ‘External’ rotation that includes seeing patients at a hospital-affiliated outpatient vein center (Mass Vein Care), staffing IR clinic, performing cross-sectional procedures on the CT-guided Ablation service, and rotating through Advanced Vascular Care (AVCare), an outpatient dialysis access management center.
 While on the ‘External’ rotation, IR Integrated residents will also interpret non-invasive vascular imaging studies under IR faculty supervision.
 During rotations at the main hospital, residents will be exposed to a wide range of complex vascular and non-vascular procedures, including performing arteriography for traumatic or acute bleeding, interventional oncology, advanced biliary interventions, treatment of venous thromboembolic disease, advanced musculoskeletal interventions, uterine fibroid embolization, prostate artery embolization, treatment of vascular malformations, endocrine interventions and advanced vascular access management.

 Residents will rotate through the ICU for 1 month to become better acquainted with taking care of high-acuity patients.
 Each resident will also spend 1 month rotating on the endovascular part of the Vascular Surgery service, where they will learn about the clinical evaluation and management of peripheral arterial disease and participate in endovascular procedures, including peripheral angiography and interventions, carotid artery stenting, and endovascular treatment of aortic aneurysms.
 To round out the educational experience, IR Integrated residents will have an 8-week dedicated pediatric interventional radiology rotation at world-renowned Boston Children’s Hospital.